grafana/mimir/docs/sources/guides/shuffle-sharding.md

 To enable shuffle-sharding for ingesters on the write path you need to configure the following CLI flags (or their respective YAML config options) to **distributor**, **ingester** and **ruler**:

 - `-distributor.ingestion-tenant-shard-size=<size>`<br />
   `<size>` set to the number of ingesters each tenant series should be sharded to.
-If `<size>` is greater than the number of available ingesters in the Cortex cluster, the tenant series are sharded across all ingesters.
+If `<size>` is zero or greater than the number of available ingesters in the Cortex cluster, the tenant series are sharded across all ingesters.

 #### Ingesters read path